rizwanwalayat/waste2x-carrier-ios/README.md

 `git@github.com:enmassenergy/waste2x-carrier-iOS.git`

 ### How to Start Working?
-1. Clone this repo
+1. The `main` branch should have the latest stable code.
+And the `Dev-Backend` is being used to merge everyday code between developers.
 2. Open shell window/terminal and navigate to project folder
-3. Run `pod install`
+4. Run `pod install`
-4. Open `CarrierApp.xcworkspace` and run the project on selected device or simulator
+5. Open `CarrierApp.xcworkspace` and run the project on selected device or simulator

 ### Environment Variables
 ##### 1. API BaseUrl